sammcj/anz-test-2/README.md

 - Builds the application-in Docker
 - Runs some basic tests
 - Deploys the docker image to [Docker Hub](https://hub.docker.com/repository/docker/sammcj/anz-test-2/)

+If you wish to run builds against your own Travis instance, you'll need to set the `DOCKER_USERNAME` and `DOCKER_PASSWORD` variables in the Travis UI.

 ### Requirements